 Work With The Body

 Researchers examining the universal expression of emotions found that feelings of shame tend to localize in the chest, throat, and head, particularly around the eyes.
-In contrast, the arms significantly lack energy when shame is felt.8 Arms likely become weak because we don’t physically anticipate support or compassion when ashamed.
+In contrast, the arms significantly lack energy when shame is felt.8 Arms likely become weak because we don’t physically anticipate support or compassion (such as a hug) when ashamed.

 Sensorimotor psychotherapy teaches ways of being embodied that alter emotions.
 By using simple techniques, we can begin to change the way shame is held in the body.
 Instead of withdrawing from social connection, we become more receptive to it.
 These shifts can also lessen feelings of shame, if not relieve them.